witchstit/witchst.it/survival_guide.md

 ### Things NOT to bring
 - **No Fireworks.** We aren't permitted for explosives and we don't want a visit from the Sheriff.
 - **No Firearms.** This includes air rifles, BB guns and pellet guns.
-- **No RVs, Trailers, or Campers.** There is no room for these in the parking area.
+- **No RVs, Trailers, or Campers.** Only bring these if you have an RV pass.
-That said, there might be room for RVs etc. outside of the parking area, but the rub is that it won't be possible to move them with snow on the ground.
-If you're coming to the event and want to overwinter your RV on site then [let's talk](mailto:dom@witchst/it).
 - **No Pets.**
-- **No Glass containers.** We recommend against bringing glass containers, as cleaning up broken glass is very difficult in the snow, and highly problematic in the outdoors in general.
+- **No Glass containers.** Be careful if you bring glass containers, as cleaning up broken glass is very difficult in the snow, and highly problematic in the outdoors in general.
 - **Don't use a space heater,** unless you can guarantee that there is no risk of fire, carbon monoxide poisoning or other suffocation/oxygen depletion to yourself or other participants.
 A carbon monoxide detector is essential and required if you are burning fuel indoors.
 - **Bicycles** will not be helpful in our wooded terrain.
 - **Mutant Vehicles** require prior coordination with event leads, and may not be possible at all.
 There is no motor vehicle access inside the event.